Former La Habra Police Chief Alan Hostetter, 5 Other SoCal Men Indicted On Conspiracy Charges Related To Jan. 6 Capitol Breach

 Taylor has also been charged with obstructing law enforcement during a civil disorder and unlawful possession of a dangerous weapon on Capitol grounds.
 Warner and Kinnison are also charged with tampering with documents or proceedings.

-On Jan.
-6, the defendants congregated on the National Mall for the rally according to the indictment, and Mele, Martinez, Kinnison and Warner posed for a photo.
-Martinez, Kinnison and Warner flashed a hand signal showing affiliation with the Three Percenter group.
-Taylor, Hostetter and others walked down Pennsylvania Avenue toward the Capitol, and Taylor took a selfie-style video as he walked, in which he stated, “We are on the move.
-Heading up to the Capitol.”
+“What we see is when certain extremist fringe movements find themselves outside of access that they think is possibly the mainstream, they tend to splinter and the loosest canons are the ones that fire and the ones that fire are the ones that do so on their own in smaller informal associations,” he said.

-At 2:13 p.m., Warner entered the Capitol through a broken window.
-At approximately 2:30 p.m., Taylor and Hostetter joined rioters on the lower west terrace who were pushing through the line of law enforcement officers.
-Taylor was carrying a knife in the front chest pocket of his plate carrier vest and urged on rioters before pushing through the police line and moving up the stairs and onto the upper west terrace, the indictment states.
+As for Hostetter, he surrendered Thursday morning and was taken into custody by the FBI.
+Essayli said Hostetter was released with virtually no restrictions.
+He is due in D.C. federal court Monday.

 Since Jan.
-6, approximately 465 people have been arrested on charges related to the U.S. Capitol breach, including more than 130 charged with assaulting or impeding law enforcement.MORE NEWS: Mount Wilson Observatory To Reopen To Public On June 15
+6, approximately 465 people have been arrested on charges related to the U.S. Capitol breach, including more than 130 charged with assaulting or impeding law enforcement.MORE NEWS: Man Shot To Death In Bellflower

 Anyone with tips was asked to call 1-800-225-5324 or visit tips.fbi.gov.